Braille-Tools

-3 styles of Braille: big - small - small 3d
+3 styles of Braille: - -

-Add the Javascript to make it dynamic.
+Add JavaScript to make it interactive:

 Setup

-<script src="braille-tools.js" type="text/javascript" charset="utf-8">Notes: You will also need to include the image with sprites of all Braille characters in the same directory as the CSS file.
+<script src="braille-tools.js" type="text/javascript" charset="utf-8"></script>Note: the CSS file relies on a sprite image containing all Braille characters, which must be in the same directory as the CSS file.

 Braille CSS Classes